Matt Cooke: Criticism and suspensions

-Changing his game
+"Changing" his game

 With the suspension and then Pittsburgh's early elimination from the playoffs, Cooke had a considerable amount of free time.
 He spent much of the time with Penguins head coach Dan Bylsma reviewing each of his hits to learn how to change his game to hit within the rules.
 Cooke said, "The way I played before was to get the biggest hit possible every time no matter what," and that now in "certain situations, I just approach differently.
 I try to get the puck more than I did before."
 Well into the 2011–12 season, teammate Craig Adams said of Cooke's play, "I've noticed over the last month or so, he's been feeling more comfortable being physical again, obviously, within the rules.
 That was a big part of his game."
 At season's end, he had scored a career-high 19 goals and posted only 44 penalty minutes, his lowest career total in a full NHL season.

 In February 2013, Cooke was involved in an incident with the Ottawa Senators in which Erik Karlsson's achilles tendon was cut by Cooke's skate as the two made contact along the boards.
 While Senators owner Eugene Melnyk was outraged by the incident, stating, "To have him (Karlsson) taken out by a goon is unconscionable," league officials determined there would be no supplemental discipline for Cooke.

 On April 21, 2014, during Game 3 of the first round of the 2014 playoffs against the Colorado Avalanche, Cooke, playing for the Minnesota Wild, delivered a knee-on-knee check to Avalanche defenceman Tyson Barrie.
 Barrie did not return to the game and it was announced that he would miss four-to-six weeks as a result of the Cooke check.
 After an in-person hearing with the Department of Player Safety, Cooke was suspended for seven games for his conduct.
 As per the stipulations governing suspensions during the playoffs, Cooke did not suffer any loss of income.

+Coaching career

+On October 7, 2023, Cooke was hired as the head coach of the Newfoundland Growlers in the ECHL.
+He remained in that position until the Growlers organization were forced to cease operations on April 2, 2024..

+On July 18 2025 it was announced that Cooke would join the Vernon Vipers of the BCHL as the Head Coach and General Manager.